 What is B2B email marketing?

-While elaborating your B2B email marketing strategy, take into account the following steps:
+When designing your B2B email marketing strategy, take into account the following steps:

 - Identify your customer persona to align your offers to their needs and preferences.